jevangoh/am93nYOWl400BMxhyHyWhM/ot1j9dc4rdqcs45pcvpho3jgr/development_and_community/contributing.md

 ## Repo contribution

-When contributing to the repository, please follow the [code of conduct](./../governance_and_legal/code_of_conduct.md).
+When contributing to any of the repositories, please follow the [code of conduct](./../governance_and_legal/code_of_conduct.md).
 Look for tickets in Github Issues that you are confident to take on and assign it to yourself.

-### Prerequisites
+### Pre-requisites

 These prerequisites are **required** for development work: